Functions of Chief Planning Office:

 Hand Book of Statistics:

-In every (5) year ad-hoc surveys such as Census of Land Holdings, Minor Irrigation Census and Economic Census being taken up.
+Every (5) year ad-hoc surveys such as Census of Land Holdings, Minor Irrigation Census, and Economic Census are taken up.

 Socio-Economic Surveys (SES):

-The National Sample Surveys set up by Govt. of India in 1950 for collection of socio-economic data employing scientific sampling
+The National Sample Surveys were set up by Govt. of India in 1950 for the collection of socio-economic data employing scientific sampling

 On the same lines state DE&S conducting field surveys and samples allotted by NSSO.

 The data collected from sample surveys such as generation of Labour Force Participation Rate (LFPR), Workforce Participation Rate (WPR), Unemployment Rate (UR), Monthly Percapita Consumption Expenditure (MPCE) and Gross Value Added Per Worker (GVA per worker) are used in the estimation of Gross State Domestic Product (GSDP) and District Domestic Product (DDP).

 Telangana State Remote Sensing Applications Centre (TRAC) is an autonomous scientific organization under the Planning Department, Government of Telangana.
 It is the nodal agency for Remote Sensing (RS), Geographic Information Systems (GIS) & Global Positioning System (GPS) applications in Telangana. http://tracgis.telangana.gov.in